Gestational Carrier

 Why Might a Gestational Carrier Be Recommended?

-A fertility specialist may recommend a gestational carrier for several medical reasons, including:
+A fertility specialist may recommend a gestational carrier for several reasons, including:

 - Absence of a Uterus: Due to hysterectomy or congenital conditions.